Policies and CE Accreditation

 If a satisfactory resolution is not achieved, the complainant is encouraged to document their concerns in writing.
 The written complaint should be sent to the attention of the director of Professional Education, Smith College School for Social Work, Lilly Hall, Northampton, MA 01063.

-This written grievance will then be reviewed with the director of Professional Education, the dean of the School and the PE auxillary committee who will determine a resolution.
-The director of Professional Education and the dean will provide a written response documenting the complaint/grievance and the involvement of the dean of the School and the auxillary committee in the discussion and outcome of the issue.
+This written grievance will then be reviewed with the director of Professional Education, the dean of the School and the PE auxiliary committee who will determine a resolution.
+The director of Professional Education and the dean will provide a written response documenting the complaint/grievance and the involvement of the dean of the School and the auxiliary committee in the discussion and outcome of the issue.
 This outcome will be shared with the complainant within two weeks.
 The decision of the director of Professional Education and the dean of the School is final.
 No additional action will be taken.

 Confidential records of all grievances, the process of resolving the grievance and the outcome will be kept in locked files of the director of Professional Education.
 These documents will be maintained for seven years.